|1994 Copa Libertadores|

 -- I rewarded many members of the 1994 Copa Libertadores and Intercontinental Cup winning squad.
 That generation also won 9 major titles(four of which are international titles).
 I selected the following players: Jose Luis Chilavert, Omar Asad, José Oscar Flores, Roberto Trotta, José Basualdo, Raul Cardozo and Christian Bassedas.

 -- Omar Asad is a one club player.
-His uncle Julio Asad also played here.
+His uncle Julio Asad also played here and made honorable mention.
+He was capped 7 times for Argentina while Omar only earned 2 caps.
+Liked the Assads, Claudio Husaín also has Lebanese and Syrian ethnicities.
 He made honorable mention.

 -- I have limited information on Carmelo Simeone.
 His name came up in my research.
 I only put him on honorable mention.